 10. Too Much Fatigue

-We all get tired from time to time but if you feel tired all the time without participating in any kind of physical activity accompanied by other symptoms discussed in the post, then get yourself checked by an expert.
+We all get tired from time to time, but if you feel exhausted without participating in any physical activity accompanied by other symptoms discussed in the post, get yourself checked by an expert.

 Fatigue-related to lung cancer is often different, as it seems like whole-body fatigue.

-Yes, fatigue can be caused by other reasons as well, but in any case, it is important to ensure with a doctor first.
+Yes, fatigue can be caused by other reasons as well, but in any case, it is essential to ensure with a doctor first.

-- Lung cancer can make substances similar to hormones in your body which can disturb the level of minerals.
-For instance, in few cases too much calcium gets released into the blood.
-It is important to keep an eye on high calcium, excessive thirst, constipation and dizziness.
+- Lung cancer can make substances similar to hormones in your body, disturbing the level of minerals.
+For instance, in a few cases, too much calcium gets released into the blood.
+It is essential to keep an eye on high calcium, excessive thirst, constipation, and dizziness.

-- Cancer of lungs can weaken your muscles and organs in the body.
-Weakness in the hips, arms, shoulders, legs and other parts of the body is typical.
+- Cancer of the lungs can weaken your muscles and organs in the body.
+Weakness in the hips, arms, shoulders, legs, and other body parts is typical.

 - Frequent infections can also be a red flag pointing at lung cancer.

-- A fracture in the bone after a small injury can also be a sign that cancer in lungs has spread.
-This should always be investigated thoroughly for the possibility of any type of cancer.
+- A fracture in the bone after a small injury can also sign that cancer in the lungs has spread.
+This should always be investigated thoroughly for the possibility of any cancer.

 - Pain in fingers can be an early sign of lung cancer that should not be overlooked.

-- Mood swings, anger and depression which are followed by fatigue and exhaustion can be typical for those suffering from lung cancer.
+- Mood swings, anger, and depression, followed by fatigue and exhaustion, can be typical for lung cancer patients.

 - Soreness or tenderness in the rib cage near the armpits can also be related to lung cancer.

-- Enlarged lymph nodes are other visible signs of lung cancer.
+- Enlarged lymph nodes are other visible signs of lung cancer in male and female both.
 You can feel the swollen lymph nodes by checking under your collarbones.

-Smoking can increase the chances of developing lung cancer, so it is advised to let go of such a deadly habit for a safer and healthier life.
+Smoking can increase the chances of developing lung cancer in men and women both, so it is advised to let go of such a deadly habit for a safer and healthier life.